droundy/fac/web/getting-started.md

     | python2 build-source.py

-    | python2 configure.py > cfiles.fac
+    * python2 configure.py > cfiles.fac
     > cfiles.fac

 Note that it is very important that we informed fac that this command will create a `.fac` file (`cfiles.fac`, in this case) by using a `>` directive.
 This tells fac that it should run this command as soon as possible, *and* that it should read the generated `.fac` file as further input.
+We also informed fac that this command may need to be rerun if directory contents change by defining it using a `*` rule.
 Also note that we used a shell redirection.
 Each command in fac is run through the shell, so you can use any "shell" trickery you care for.